tiarno/reachtim/content/articles/bottle.md

 ### The Skeleton of an App {: .article-title}

 Every application will have a similar skeleton; all my apps have the same things at the beginning.
 The following code block displays the beginning of  the `people` application.
-First, we make the necessary imports, get a connection to the MongoDB database `test` collection and instantiate our application, `app` (known as `people.app` to the `wsgi` adapter).
+First, we make the necessary imports, get a connection to the MongoDB database `test` collection and instantiate our application, `app`, which is known as `people.app` to the `wsgi` adapter.

     :::python
     from bottle import Bottle, view, request